 Additionally, the book contains an entire section dedicated to Latin American and Caribbean folktales.
 It contains up to 200 full-color images of museum quality.
 Great to have.
 This is the best option.

-- Unraveling Myth, which looks at Egyptian mythology from an entirely new perspective
+- Unraveling Myth.
+It looks at Egyptian mythology from an entirely new perspective

-- Factual History, which covers pre-history period via classical antiquity
+- Factual History.
+It covers pre-history period via classical antiquity

-- Fantastic Images, which deals with ancient myths and legends originating from ancient Egypt as they are known today
+- Fantastic Images.
+Deals with ancient myths and legends originating from ancient Egypt.